PlayerUnknown Brendan Greene points to PUBG’s future after its smashing first year

 In exactly one year since launching on Steam in Early Access, PlayerUnknown’s Battlegrounds (PUBG) has shipped more than 40 million copies.
 That’s an astounding mark, and no one is more surprised than PlayerUnknown himself, Brendan Greene.

-Greene recounted his journey from an ARMA modder who was in love with a new “last man standing” mode of playing called Battle Royale, where one player survives in a match of a hundred.
+Greene recounted his journey from an Arma modder who was in love with a new “last man standing” mode of playing called Battle Royale, where one player survives in a match of a hundred, to PUBG’s king of the hill.
 He went through multiple attempts to bring that mode to the mainstream, and he finally succeeded working with the team at Bluehole (later known as PUBG Corp).

 “This year we get to polish off the game,” Greene said in his talk at the Game Developers Conference.
 “We have the chance to improve what we do next.
 We are growing globally now.”